Nava Raj Subedi

 Nava Raj Subedi (born 1939 in Ramechaap, Nepal) is a Nepali politician who served as the Chairperson (Speaker) of Rastriya Panchayat (Parliament) of Nepal.

 Political career

-He started active political life by being elected the first President of “Tribhuvan University Students Union” in 1960.
+He started his active political life by being elected the first President of "Tribhuvan University Students Union" in 1960.
 He joined the party less Panchayat system since its inception, and elected continuously (from 1962-1990) as member of the Rastriya Panchayat representing the Sindhupalchowk district.

 He served the country for more than 30 years as: